dimassuarez/cencalc_quicksort/README.md

 The methods implemented in CENCALC are fully described in the following references:

 2)	E. Suárez, N. Díaz and D. Suárez.
-Entropy Calculations of Single Molecules by Combining the RigidRotor and Harmonic-Oscillator Approximations with Conformational Entropy Estimations from Molecular Dynamics Simulations J. Chem.
+Entropy Calculations of Single Molecules by Combining the Rigid-Rotor and Harmonic-Oscillator Approximations with Conformational Entropy Estimations from Molecular Dynamics Simulations J. Chem.
 Theor.
 Comput.
 2011, 7, 2638-2653.
 DOI: 10.1021/ct200216n

 3)	E. Suárez, D. Suárez.
 Multibody Local Approximation: Application to Conformational Entropy Calculations on Biomolecules.
 J. Chem.
 Phys.
 2012, 137, 084115.
 DOI: 10.1063/1.4748104.